 PER 133 (emphasis added).
-In short, at the end of their ecological risk assessment, bees - far exceeding the agency's pre-established level of concern - and that the available field studies were scientifically unsound, meaning that EPA could not rule out risks to honey bee colonies.
+In short, at the end of their ecological risk assessment, EPA staff scientists had determined that sulfoxaflor is extremely toxic to individual bees - far exceeding the agency's pre-established level of concern - and that the available field studies were scientifically unsound, meaning that EPA could not rule out risks to honey bee colonies.